-The story of Kille Enna Aroma – The Taste of a Scent begins with a book.
+The story of Killes first line of aroma extracts – The Taste of a Scent begins with a book.
 One day while cleaning out her attic, one word among the piles of cookbooks and old food magazines caught Killes eye: Perfume.
 The book by Patrick Susskind, a present, stored away, unread for almost twenty years.
-She had no idea who gave her this book and she never reads fiction, but her passion for complex taste composition and scent led her to open the book and she began to read, and didn’t stop for days.
+She had no idea who gave her this book and she never reads fiction, but her passion for complex taste composition and scent led her to open the book and she began to read and didn’t stop for days.

 Every night the book swept her away to Paris and Grasse, following the main character Jean-Baptiste Grenouille – who is ostensibly stalking and murdering young virgins – in a perpetual hunt for the perfect scent.
 For Kille, the captivation of the novel was the sadness of a man lacking his own personal scent, but mostly it was the allure of the question it formulated: how do you capture a scent of that which you love?